daysond/SED500ASG1_QUSTION/SED5_ASG1.md

 ## Summary:

 Overall, the PSO algorithm is useful for this particular problem even when non-linear components are added since it treats the fitness function as a blackbox.
 It's problem independent but can be modified to suit the problem better for optimized performance.
+In the RLC and diode-resistor circuit examples, the PSO algorithm might not outperform the adaptive step-size algorithm.
+However, as the dimension increases, such as when the current diverges and we have more than one unknow current value, PSO could be a better choice.

 ## PSO Implementation in Python (for RLC)